ualberta-rcg/public/cloud-bootcamp/CVMFS/README.md

 * Now, you can run the following command to enable software modules from CVMFS:

+If you don't have the environment module installed yet, On Redhat/CentOS: `$ yum -y install environment-modules` Or on Ubuntu/Debian: `$ apt-get update; apt-get -y install environment-modules`

+And then source the setup script:
 `$ source /cvmfs/soft.computecanada.ca/config/profile/bash.sh`

 More details please refer to: https://docs.computecanada.ca/wiki/Accessing_CVMFS